 We’re on the fringe of mapping out the extraordinary effects that saturate the brain through exercise.

 We’re learning more about how we can we forge our bodies through focused mechanical work.
-Not only that, but science is also beginning to uncover the brain gains of lifting.
+Not only that, but science is also beginning to uncover certain brain gains of lifting.

 We can also influence the circuitry of our brains in ways that can have profoundly positive effects on cognitive function and depressive symptoms.